rackerlabs/docs-developer-blog/_posts/2018-08-23-new-sql-server-2017-features.md

 This functionality includes clusterless support, the **Minimum Replica Commit Availability Groups** setting, and Windows-Linux cross-OS migrations and testing.

-The following list describes some of the features:
+This functionality includes the following features:

--	Availability groups can now be set up without an underlying cluster (WSFC) and across mixed environments (instances on Windows and Linux/Docker).
+-	Availability groups can now be set up without an underlying cluster (Windows Server Failover CLuster or WSFC) and across mixed environments (instances on Windows and Linux or Docker).

--	The new **Minimum Replica Commit** setting, which enables you to dictate a certain number of secondary replicas.
+-	The new **Minimum Replica Commit** setting  enables you to dictate a certain number of secondary replicas.
 You must commit a transaction before committing on the primary.